-If you think your property is in the wrong tax band, you can challenge this by contacting the VOA.
-When contacting the VOA you can :
+If you think your property is in the wrong tax band, you can challenge your band by contacting the VOA.

-If your property is in a Band A, it cannot be reduced further by the VOA.
+If your property is within valuation band A, it cannot be reduced further by the VOA.

-When challenging your band, you must continue to pay your Council Tax on time otherwise you may default and face recovery action.
+When pursuing any council tax banding enquiries or disputes, you must continue to pay your council tax on time, otherwise you may default and face recovery action.

 Properties affected by the removal of 'Class A' and 'Class C' exemptions